james625/points/README.md

 Run `npm start`

+Add transactions using the input box.

+Spend points using the spend input.

 Notes:

 The app is designed to display only the points of the current user and the spending